RedisLabs/redislabs-docs/content/modules/add-module-to-cluster.md

 ## Examples

 Here are some examples of module upgrades:

+- To upgrade keep the current version of Redis and use the latest version of the modules that are used by the database:

+    ```sh
+    rladmin upgrade db shopping_cart keep_redis_version latest_with_modules
+    ```

 - To upgrade the database to the latest Redis version and upgrade RediSearch to 1.6.7 with the specified arguments: